BLUE HORIZON, BOOK 4

 Taro thought it over for a moment.
 “Isn’t a kirin some kind of unicorn-dragon mix from mythology?”

 Merlin grinned.
 “Yes, I think so.
-Since the Silloni resemble unicorns and the Ryujin as dragons, that would be fitting, wouldn’t it?”
+Since the Silloni resemble unicorns and the Ryujin as dragons, a ship designed by both races would make the name fitting, wouldn’t it?”

 “How long has this new design been on the market?”

-“This… is the reason for the recall?” the vixen asked.
+“This… is the real reason for the recall?” the vixen asked.
+Merlin nodded.
 “You must have been planning this for some time.”

 “Months, actually,” Merlin admitted.
 “The design has been in development for the past couple years, but recent advancements in technology altered its final configuration and Tristan’s people were most anxious that we be the ones to test it for them.”